vippsas/vipps-report-api/README.md

 💥 DRAFT!
 Unfinished work in progress.
 API specification changes are still coming. 💥

+The reporting API gives you or a third-party acting on your behalf the ability to fetch

 ## Getting started

 Review the [Getting Started](https://github.com/vippsas/vipps-developers/blob/master/vipps-getting-started.md) pages for information about API keys, product activation, contact information, contribution guidelines, etc.